 The practice had two treatment rooms on the ground level, making good access for those in wheelchairs or with push chairs.
+However, the practice did not have toilet facilities that were suitable for disabled patients; this was detailed in the practice leaflet.

-The practice had a low population of patients whose first language was not English and had access to translation services if required.
+The practice had a low population of patients whose first language was not English but had access to translation services if required.

-The practice had a hearing loop, practice staff described how they communicated effectively with patients with hearing difficulties.
+The practice did not have a hearing loop; practice staff described how they would communicate effectively with patients with hearing difficulties.